Anorov/PySocks/README.md

 ========

 * SOCKS proxy client for Python 2.7 and 3.4+
-* TCP supported
-* UDP mostly supported (issues may occur in some edge cases)
+* TCP supported, UDP mostly supported (issues may occur in some edge cases)
-* HTTP proxy client included but not supported or recommended (you should use urllib2's or requests' own HTTP proxy interface)
+* HTTP proxy client included but not supported or recommended (you should use requests', or your HTTP client's, own HTTP proxy interface)
 * urllib2 handler included, but not supported. `pip install` / `setup.py install` will automatically install the `sockshandler` module.

 Installation